Skip to main content

 • 23,300+ utility classes for colors, spacing, typography, layout, and more.

-• Parses your XML files and writes an app.tss with only the classes you actually use.
+• Parses XML files and writes an app.tss with only the classes you use.

-• Customizable via config.cjs.
-Supports arbitrary values for one-off sizes and colors.
+• Customizable through config.cjs, with arbitrary values for one-off sizes and colors.

-• Icon fonts: Font Awesome, Material Icons, Material Symbols, and Framework7-Icons in Buttons and Labels.
+• Icon fonts for Buttons and Labels: Font Awesome, Material Icons, Material Symbols, and Framework7-Icons.

 • build-fonts command generates fonts.tss with class definitions and fontFamily selectors for any font you drop in.